Online Dynamic Submodular Optimization: Preliminaries

-where $S_t$ is the decision provided by the online optimization algorithm at round $t$. \end{definition} We note that the special case $\SS = V$ can be solved to optimality in polynomial time.
+where $S_t$ is the decision provided by the online optimization algorithm at round $t$. \end{defn} We note that the special case $\SS = 2^V$ can be solved to optimality in polynomial time.
 At this time, we let $\alpha = 1$ and we retrieve the standard dynamic regret definition from OCO~\cite{zinkevich2003online}.
-This fact is later used to specialize our results.
+This fact is used to specialize our results.

-The dynamic $\alpha$-regret defers from the $\alpha$-regret employed in~\cite{jegelka2011online} because it uses as comparators to the algorithm's decision (first term of the sum), the round optima instead of the best fixed decision in hindsight.
+The dynamic $\alpha$-regret defers from the $\alpha$-regret employed in~\cite{jegelka2011online} because it uses as comparators (second term of the sum) to the algorithm's decision (first term), the round optima instead of the best fixed decision in hindsight.
 The power system applications, later discussed in Section~\ref{sec:appli}, motivate the use of a framework that targets round optimal decisions instead of an averaged, static decision.
 Dynamic regret bounds are given in terms of the cumulative round optimum variation $V_T$ or a derivative of it~\cite{zinkevich2003online,hall2015online}.
 This term is used as a complexity measure in dynamic problem~\cite{mokhtari2016online}.

 We conclude by adapting the definition of $V_T$ to online set function optimization from which online submodular optimization is a subset of.
-Let $\bm{\chi}_A \in \{0,1\}^n$ where $\bm{\chi}_A$'s $i^\text{th}$ component is one if and only if $i \in A$ and zero otherwise be the characteristic vector of the set $A \subseteq 2^V$.
+Let $\bm{\chi}_A \in \{0,1\}^n$ where $\bm{\chi}_A$'s $i^\text{th}$ component is one if and only if $i \in A$ and zero otherwise be the characteristic vector of the set $A \in 2^V$.
 Consider the online binary optimization problem counterpart of~\eqref{eq:prob_submodular}:

-where $\mathcal{X} \subseteq \RR^n$ is the constraint set and $f^\text{b}:\mathcal{X} \cap \left\{0,1\right\}^n \mapsto \RR$ is the objective function.
-Let $\xx_{t}^\star \in \argmin_{\xx \in \mathcal{X} \cap \left\{0,1\right\}^n} f^\text{b}\left(\xx\right)$.
+where $\mathcal{Y} \subseteq \RR^n$ is the constraint set and $f^\text{b}: \left\{0,1\right\}^n \mapsto \RR$ is the objective function.
+Let $\yy_{t}^\star \in \argmin_{\yy \in \mathcal{Y} \cap \left\{0,1\right\}^n} f^\text{b}\left(\yy\right)$.
 The cumulative variation term $V_T$, as in standard online (convex) optimization, is~\cite{zinkevich2003online,lesage2021online}: